maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 Bato recently had finishied a book which taked about the ways to tackle anxiety and they got us more hyped to do something on mental health, adding to the fact that it was near final season for us and we were already struggling with our mental health.

-Range of good Heart State: 70 BPM to 90 BPM

 ### Design Explanation